FedericoMilesi/challenge-meli/README.md

 ## Tools Used for Coding and Testing

-- Apache NetBeans IDE 12.6
+- Apache NetBeans IDE 12.6 (to create, edit and test the Maven web app project)
 - Java Development Kit 8
 - Java EE Web API 7
-- Oracle GlassFish Server
+- Oracle GlassFish Server 5 (to run the app offline)
 - The Postman API Platform
-- Geogebra Calculator Suite
+- Geogebra Calculator Suite (to verify the accuracy of the trilateration algorithm)